Prep for a wet Winter

-These beautifully designed gardens help you prevent erosion and flooding while filtering stormwater here in the Willamette Valley.
+These beneficial gardens help prevent erosion and flooding while filtering stormwater here in the Willamette Valley.
 Fall, winter and early spring are the best times of the year to plant rain gardens.
+That’s now!

 Rain Garden Vs. Lawn